Red Dead Online: Post-release reception

-Jordan Oloman of Eurogamer appreciated the improvements made by May 2019, praising the quality of the story missions, but felt players needed more purpose within the world.
+By March 2019, PlayStation Official Magazine – UK's Dave Meikleham felt Red Dead Online was "off to a promising start" despite imbalanced deathmatches, and OXM's Chris Burke yearned for more solo missions.
+Eurogamer's Jordan Oloman appreciated the improvements made by May 2019, praising the quality of the story missions, but felt players needed more purpose within the world.
 After the release of the Frontier Pursuits update in September 2019, Oloman found the game enjoyable enough to play instead of returning to single-player.
 Polygon's Cass Marshall wrote the update added elements that made the game fun to play with friends.
 Eurogamer's Oloman considered the December 2019 Moonshiners update the best to date, and found the new characters compelling.
 Kotaku's Zack Zwiezen echoed this sentiment, praising the amount of content available.
+In January 2020, Edge identified significant glitches had become a deterrent for new players but wrote "when it works, the game provides an absorbing RPG experience in a stunning sandbox".

-In May 2020, the game was used by a group of employees to conduct online business meetings instead of Skype or Zoom; the immersion of the world was cited as an appealing feature, though the technical issues and lengthy tutorial were criticized for new employees.
+In May 2020, the game was used by workers to conduct online business meetings instead of Skype or Zoom; the immersion of the world was cited as an appealing feature, though the technical issues and lengthy tutorial were criticized for new employees.
 Several players reported to playing as a refuge during COVID-19 lockdowns; the Rift Trails, a group of equestrians who hosted daily rides through the world, grew to over 2,500 members by 2022.
 In July 2020, several players dressed their characters as clowns to demonstrate their displeasure at the game's lack of updates.
 Kotaku's Zwiezen considered The Naturalist update "a step back" from Moonshiners, but found it made him appreciate the nature and details.
 Polygon's Marshall called the update "perfectly fine" but noted it failed to make the game "feel meaningfully different" like the varied Grand Theft Auto Online updates.
 Writing for NME, Oloman felt the update contradicted the "ruthless" nature of the game and the tasks had become repetitive.
 PC Gamer's Christopher Livingston described it as "surprisingly disappointing", citing its similarity to the trader role.
 Following a patch released in August 2020, several players reported significant, game-breaking glitches; in response, Rockstar reverted the game to a previous version.

 Kotaku's Zwiezen considered the October 2020 Halloween update "disappointing" due to the lack of memorable or significant content.
-He criticized the December 2020 update, perceiving Rockstar's favoritism to Grand Theft Auto Online.
+He criticized the December update, perceiving Rockstar's favoritism to Grand Theft Auto Online.
 The update received similar criticism from several players, who felt it was lacking in content and rewards.
 Conversely, Zwiezen considered the February 2021 solo missions to be an improvement as it alleviated concerns of dealing with other players.
 In March 2021, Alex Avard of GamesRadar+ wrote Red Dead Online could "reach its true potential" if it continued to build upon the momentum of the previous year, though noted the monetization system remained unbalanced.
-In July 2021, Polygon's Marshall felt Blood Money was suitable for regular players, but noted the lack of regular updates was "frustrating" due to the game's potential.
+In July, Polygon's Marshall felt Blood Money was suitable for regular players, but noted the lack of regular updates was "frustrating" due to the game's potential.
 Rion Duncan of Screen Rant felt the Blood Money missions were too similar to stranger missions, criticizing the lack of preparatory gameplay for the heists as seen in Grand Theft Auto Online.
 Otto Kratky of Digital Trends praised Blood Money and wrote, unlike with previous updates, Rockstar was "finally appealing to those Old West clichés" and setting the game in the right direction.
-In December 2021, PC Gamer's Lauren Morton expressed disappointment at the lack of activity compared to Rockstar's other projects throughout the year, though noted it "remains as expansive and gorgeous as ever".
+In December, PC Gamer's Lauren Morton expressed disappointment at the lack of activity compared to Rockstar's other projects throughout the year, though noted it "remains as expansive and gorgeous as ever".